-As of 1 January 2018, the Group's analysis highlighted that certain loans to customers did not meet the SPPI criterion.
-Therefore, these loans previously measured at amortised cost are classified by Group as financial assets at FVTPL.
+Certain loans to customers did not meet the SPPI criterion.
+Therefore, these loans are classified by the Group as financial assets at FVTPL.

 The Group determines the fair value in relation to securities that are not traded in an active market as a price of a security, which can be determined taking into account the specific conditions of the transaction, the circulation characteristics of the security and other indicators, information about which may serve as a basis for such a calculation, including the involvement of an independent appraiser to assess the fair value.